danielsauter/rapid-android-development/nfc.md

 To get started, let’s enable `NFC` using the now familiar activity lifecycle methods we used in the previous sketch.
 All the lifecycle code we need to enable `NFC` goes into our `EnableNFC` tab.

-This tab is identical to <!--ref linkend="sec.nfc.bluetooth.activity.lifecycle-->, with the exception that we don’t have to start up Bluetooth as well.
+This tab is identical to [Enable NFC and Bluetooth in the Activity Life Cycle](../nfc.html#enable-nfc-and-bluetooth-in-the-activity-life-cycle), with the exception that we don’t have to start up Bluetooth as well.
 Let’s take a look at the code.

 #####code/NFC/NFCRead/EnableNFC.pde
 [include](code/NFC/NFCRead/EnableNFC.pde)